 However, this academic curriculum does not tell the whole story of academic life.
 The school's most wondrous invention is that there are no lessons on Friday afternoon.
 Instead, there is the opportunity for all the pupils in the school, to develop other skills, through Leadership, a programme devised within the school and run by the senior pupils, the Combined Cadet Force, Personal Service Group, the Engineering Education Scheme, links with local schools, sport for the younger ones and sports coaching (of the young ones) for the older ones.

 This use of Friday afternoons is a sign of our wider purpose, but there are others.
-In the Sixth Form considerable time is set aside for General Studies involving visiting speakers and the study of non-examined subjects.
-All students in the Sixth Form complete a Prize Essay on the subject of their choice.
+In the Sixth Form considerable time is set aside for general studies involving visiting speakers and the study of non-examined subjects.
 Chinese is a subject available outside lesson time and over 70 pupils are studying it.
-And then there is the great range of trips and expeditions that are described here.
+And then there is the great range of trips and expeditions.
 Some of these have a more specific academic purpose than others, but we believe that they all contribute to the kind of education in which we believe.

 All of this tells a story of high success and high activity.
 However, the school also provides excellent support for pupils who may not find things quite so easy.
 The Learning Support department supports a very large number of pupils in a wide variety of ways and feeds into the curriculum guidance on the skills of organisation, study and revision.
 Academic departments provide help sessions throughout the year and revision sessions at the key moments and the Mentoring Society links up older boys in pairs with younger boys to help them with their work.
 This is a very supportive environment where we strive to meet the different needs and potential of every pupil.